-country.
-Although the Walker bill was withdrawn from committee in favor of a competing anti-opium bill, it may well rank as the first anti-cannabis bill in the United States.
-An identical bill was re-introduced in 1885 by Assemblyman Peter Deveny of San Francisco, and hemp drugs were included in another, comprehensive anti-narcotics measure by Senator W.W.
-Bowers of San Diego in 1889, which also included cocaine.
-Unfortunately, no record remains of any discussion of hemp drugs in connection with any of these bills.
+26 The first known anti-hemp bill actually passed in the U.S. was an 1889 Missouri statute providing that every person who shall maintain any house, room or place for the purpose of smoking opium, hasheesh or any other deadly drug, shall be guilty of a misdemeanor (Section 3874, Revised Statutes, 1889): British Medical Journal, I Jun.
+5, 1897, p.
+1092.
+In another, abortive attempt at anti-narcotics re-introduced in 1885 by Assemblyman Peter Deveny of San Francisco,27 and hemp drugs were included in another, comprehensive anti-narcotics measure by Senator W.W.
+Bowers of San Diego in 1889, which also included cocaine.28 Unfortunately, no record remains of any discussion of hemp drugs in connection with any of these bills.
 Indeed, although we have innumerable contemporary newspaper accounts of opium use in California, not a single story about hemp drugs from the 1880s is known.
-Likewise, while numerous towns passed anti-opium ordinances, there are no known instances of local ordinances against hemp.
-Although the three stillborn bills in Sacramento clearly indicate some awareness and use of hashish in California, hemp drugs were unquestionably a negligible concern compared to opium smoking.
-Most likely they were included for the sake of logical completeness, rather than out of any public concern.
+Likewise, while numerous towns passed anti-opium ordinances,29 there are no known instances of local ordinances against hemp.
+Although the three stillborn bills in Sacramento clearly indicate some awareness and use of hashish in California, hemp drugs were never a serious public concern like opium smoking.
+Most likely they were included for the sake of completeness, rather than out of any pressing concern.

-The only known direct evidence of recreational hashish use in nineteenthcentury California comes from a single, remarkable article in the San Francisco Call, dated June 24, 1895.
+Further evidence of recreational hashish use in nineteenth-century California comes from a remarkable article in the San Francisco Call, dated June 24, 1895.
 There it is reported that hashish was being cultivated by Middle Eastern immigrants near Stockton: